evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 -   Project: The upstream project.
 -   Level: Accepted values are task, build, and push.
 Task and build levels will trigger based on the completion of either a task or a build in the upstream project.
-Push level triggers do not require any upstream build or task to run, but instead trigger a downstream version once a commit is pushed to the upstream project.
+    - Push level triggers do not require any upstream build or task to run, but instead trigger a downstream version once a commit is pushed to the upstream project.
+    - For push level triggers, if the upstream project is a module of the downstream project's YAML, the manifest of the downstream version will use the commit hash of the upstream project's commit.
 -   Status: Only applicable to build and task level triggers.
 Specify which status of the upstream build or task should trigger a downstream version.
 -   Date cutoff: Do not trigger a downstream build if a user manually